jha-captech/Go-Application-Examples/Examples/API/App-Package/README.md

 └── dockerfile                     # Dockerfile for building the application container
 ```

-### File Descriptions

-- **cmd/app/main.go**
-  Application entry point.
-Sets up the server, dependencies, and starts the HTTP service.

-- **internal/app/app.go**
-  Provides the main HTTP handler setup (`NewHandler`) and utility functions for encoding JSON
-  responses.

-- **internal/app/config.go**
-  Loads application configuration from environment variables (and optionally a `.env` file) into a
-  strongly-typed struct.

-- **internal/app/routes.go**
-  Registers all HTTP routes and connects them to their respective handlers.

-- **internal/app/models.go**
-  Defines the `User` struct and any related data types or validation logic.

-- **internal/app/middleware.go**
-  Contains middleware functions for logging, tracing, authentication, etc.

-- **internal/app/create_user.go**
-  Handler for creating a new user (`POST /user`).
-    - Validates input, inserts a new user into the database, and returns the created user.

-- **internal/app/read_user.go**
-  Handler for retrieving a user by ID (`GET /user/{id}`).
-    - Fetches a user from the database and returns it as JSON.

-- **internal/app/update_user.go**
-  Handler for updating an existing user by ID (`PUT /user/{id}`).
-    - Validates input, updates user fields in the database, and returns the updated user.

-- **internal/app/delete_user.go**
-  Handler for deleting a user by ID (`DELETE /user/{id}`).
-    - Removes the user from the database and returns a 204 No Content response.

-- **internal/app/list_users.go**
-  Handler for listing all users (`GET /user`).
-    - Returns a list of all users in the database.

-- **tests/integration/integration_test.go**
-  Integration tests for all user CRUD endpoints, verifying API and DB behavior.

-- **tests/integration/helper.go**
-  Test helpers for setting up an in-memory database and test HTTP server.

 ### General Notes

 - The App Package architecture is a natural progression from a completely flat architecture.
 It